Is California a No Fault State for Car Insurance?

 In fact, California is not a no-fault state.
 Or to put it more clearly, it is a "fault" state.
 This means that in California, no-fault insurance isn't a necessity in the same way it is in other US states.

-The majority of states in the U.S. do not follow the No Fault law and California is one that does not.
-The Golden state, along with most of the other United States implement what is called the Financial Responsibility law.
+The Golden state, like most of the other states, has what is called the Financial Responsibility law.
 No Fault is a type of system that requires motorists to carry Personal Injury Protection (PIP) which ensures that the policyholders have compensation for their bodily injury no matter who is found liable for causing a traffic accident. _

 What is the California Car Insurance Financial Responsibility Law?